bcbi/PredictMD.jl/CONTRIBUTING.md

 ## 1. Prerequisites

-You need to have a GitHub account.
+You need to have a GitHub account (with two-factor authentication enabled).
 You also need to have the following tools installed and configured:
 - git (with SSH public key authentication)
 - git-flow
 - GPG